-The Integrated National Board Dental Examination (INBDE) is the newest exam for candidates seeking dental licensure and will be available for administration starting on August 1, 2020.
+The Integrated National Board Dental Examination (INBDE) is the newest exam for candidates seeking dental licensure began to be administered on August 1, 2020.
 Any time the dental boards release a significant change to any of their dental licensure certification processes, it causes a lot of uncertainty for anyone affected by it.
 With all the stress that comes along with studying for the dental boards and keeping up with dental school graduation requirements, we’ve compiled straight forward information about the differences between the new INBDE dental board exam versus the current NBDE exams to help ease student’s minds.

 Why is the INBDE replacing the NBDE Parts 1 and 2?

 The INBDE will replace the National Board Dental Examinations (NBDE) Part I and Part II.
-The last date to take the NBDE Part 1 will be October 31, 2020, and the NBDE Part 2 will continue until July 31, 2022.
+The last date to take the NBDE Part 1 was October 31, 2020, and the last day to take the NBDE Part 2 is July 31, 2022.

 The Joint Commission on National Dental Examinations began to develop the Integrated National Board of Dental Examinations (INBDE) in 2009 to reflect changes in dental school curricula and instructional methods by consolidating basic sciences, behavioral science, and clinical sciences.